bibleexchange/courses/stephen-reynolds-jr-sermon-outlines/001_Year-2015/000_handling-the-word.md

 Everything matters to God.
 God's ministers are to be sanctified.

 > Romans 15:16&mdash;That I should be the minister of Jesus Christ to the Gentiles, ministering the gospel of God, that the offering up of the Gentiles might be acceptable, being sanctified by the Holy Ghost.

 Are the ministers we expose our hidden man to, ministering light?

 Our song is to be a testimony of an experience with God.

 ---------------
-God’s not dead, [no] He is alive
+God&apos;s not dead, [no] He is alive
-God’s not dead, [no] He is alive
+God&apos;s not dead, [no] He is alive
-God’s not dead, [no] He is alive
+God&apos;s not dead, [no] He is alive

 I feel him in my hands
 I feel him in my feet